RenaudBaussart/the-testing-repo/README.md

 Renaud Baussart
 ## License

-Distributed under the MIT License. `LICENSE` See for more information.
+Distributed under the Apache License. `LICENSE` See for more information.

 ## Ressource